camila-dangelo-tempesta/credit_card_fraud_detection/README.md

 This dataset presents transactions that occurred in two days, in which we have 492 frauds in 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) represents 0.172% of all the transactions.
 It contains only numeric input variables which are the result of a PCA transformation.
 Due to confidentiality issues, it is not can provide the original features and more background information about the data.

+We will use the public dataset made available by the  [Machine Learning Group](https://www.kaggle.com/mlg-ulb/creditcardfraud)

  ### 2.1 **Assumptions:**

    * Features V1, V2,… V28 are the main components obtained with the PCA, the the only resources that have not been transformed with the PCA are 'Time' and 'Value';